AzureOps/CodeLabs-GameDev-6-Azure/README.md

 	![Generate UWP Project](Images/create-uwp-project.png?raw=true "Generate UWP Project")

 3. Launch Visual Studio 2015 from the Start Menu.
 Then, open **UnityTanksWithAzure** solution that was generated in the previous step in Ex2\Begin\UnityTanksWithAzure\Ex2Begin by double clicking on it.
-Then run the project by pressing **F5**.
+Right click **UnityTanksWithAzure (Universal Windows)** project and select **Rebuild All**.
+After Visual Studio rebuilds the project you can run the project by pressing **F5**.
 This should start Tanks! game as a Windows Universal app.

 	![Visual Studio Solution](Images/vs-solution.png?raw=true "Visual Studio Solution")